43 Sights in Strasbourg, France (with Map and Images)

 Show sight on map

-The Tomi-Ungerer Museum – International Illustration Centre, located in Strasbourg, is a large collection of drawings, archives, toys and magazines given to his hometown by French artist Tomi Ungerer (1931-2019).
+The Tomi-Ungerer Museum – International Centre for Illustration, located in Strasbourg, brings together a large collection of drawings, archives, toys and magazines donated to his hometown by the French artist Tomi Ungerer (1931-2019).

 Wikipedia: Musée Tomi Ungerer (FR), Website